Following are 7 examples of self improvement goals. But before we get to them, a few words on learning the best way to set them.

 A mentor can help motivate you and keep you focused.
 Also, when you have a mentor, you have someone you have to be accountable to, which makes it less likely that you will give up.

 - Reward Yourself – A reward is one of the best motivators.
 Even children work harder when they are promised a reward for completing their chores.
-Similarly, when you reward yourself each time you accomplish a stage towards your goal, you will be more motivated to move on to the next stage.
+Similarly, when you reward yourself each time you accomplish a stage toward your goal, you will be more motivated to move on to the next stage.

 And, remember to keep them SMART.